jvc56/MineGCG/README.md

 # Alchemist Cup Qualifiers

 The 2024 Alchemist Cup Qualifiers page is an unofficial list of the registered players for the 2024 Alchemist Cup.
-Registrants are listed by country and ordered by qualifying NASPA rating.
+Registrants are listed by country and ordered by qualifying rating.
 Players' qualifying ratings are in white and the difference between their qualifying rating and their current rating is in red or green.
+Currently, only NASPA and WGPO ratings are used to calculate the qualifying rating.
 If the player has not played the minimum 50 games to qualify, only their current rating will be shown next to their name.
-Only NASPA ratings are shown.
-You can learn more <a href="http://www.scrabble.org.au/ratings/selective/2024Alchemist.html">here</a>.
+You can learn more <a href="https://docs.google.com/document/d/1gk8_85P3VQy8TJj4-EW29Lusk0XFFqT0OTI-lklza8s">here</a>.

 # RandomRacer 2.0